MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 Both functions rely on the Windows concept of a code page, not the .NET concept of a culture.
 To change the system code page, use the region setting, which is set from **Control Panel** > **Region** > **Administrative** tab > **Change system local**.

 On an `en-US` language version of Windows, the code page defaults to 1033.
-If you install a different language of Windows, it'll have a different code page.
+If you install a different language of Windows, it will have a different code page.
 You can change it using the control panel.

 There's a mismatch in the way that `CStringA` performs a wide to narrow conversion and the way that `gcnew string(CHAR*)` performs a narrow to wide conversion.